 Hospital Indemnity: If you are admitted to the hospital as a result of a car accident, Acceptance's hospital indemnity coverage will pay for expenses of up to $125 per day.
 This also includes accidental death or dismemberment coverage up to $10,000, excess medical payments up to $1,000 and the Rx Discount Plan described above.
 Hospital Indemnity is sometimes available as an add-on to a health insurance policy, but it is not commonly available from car insurers.
 Additional Cost: $8/month

 Accidental Death: For each driver on your policy, you can choose whether to pay a certain amount to a beneficiary if that driver is killed as a result of an accident.
 This is sometimes an add-on to health insurance or life insurance policies, but it is not commonly available from car insurers.
-It is also redundant to coverage provided in hospital indemnity coverage.
+It is also redundant to the coverage provided in hospital indemnity coverage.
 Additional cost: $10/month

 Acceptance also offers a variety of more commonly available coverages related to your car.
 Some of these are required to meet state insurance requirements, though exactly which ones you need depend on the state you live in.